Upstatement/puppy-lib/README.md

     npm publish
     ```

-After the release is published, submit a PR to the [@upstatement/puppy template repo](https://github.com/Upstatement/puppy) that updates the version constraint to the new release number.
+After the release is published, submit a PR to the [@upstatement/puppy template repo](https://github.com/Upstatement/puppy) ([example PR](https://github.com/Upstatement/puppy/pull/179)) that updates the version constraint to the new release number.

 ## 📝License